 The regulations of the European Parliament and of the Council require that Latvian banks maintain a capital adequacy ratio based on financial statements prepared under IFRS as adopted by the EU of 8% of risk-weighted assets.
-As at 31 December 2020, the Bank's capital adequacy ratio was 21.08% (31.12.2019: 22.45%).

-The Bank's eligible capital exceeds the adequate capital to cover all significant risks defined during the capital adequacy assessment process, as well as the Bank capital target set in 2020 as of 16%.
+The Bank's eligible capital exceeds the adequate capital to cover all significant risks defined during the capital adequacy assessment process, as well as the Bank capital target set in 2021 as of 16%.

-The Bank applies the capital definition and the procedure for capital calculation laid down in Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, which is incorporated in the Bank's procedure for calculating own capital and own capital requirements relevant for the
+The Bank applies the capital definition and the procedure for capital calculation laid down in Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, which is incorporated in the Bank's procedure for calculating own capital and own capital requirements relevant for the Bank's instruments.

-Bank's instruments.
 Namely, the eligible capital comprises Tier 1 items, i.e. paid-in share capital, reserve capital, retained earnings, including current year's profit which is not subject to dividend distribution, less negative fair value revaluation reserve of available-for-sale financial assets, intangible assets, losses for the current year, value adjustments due to the requirements for prudent valuation and the amount of insufficient coverage for non-performing exposures.